karthikravva/RAG-Chatbot/README.md

 # RAG-Chatbot
-This folder contains data to create a simple RAG chatbot with LangChain using Python
+This folder contains data to create a simple RAG chatbot with LangChain libary using Python